liisarik/library-streamlit-app/README.md

 # library-streamlit-app
-An app made with Streamlit and PostgreSQL for a small fictional library
+An app made with Streamlit and PostgreSQL for a small fictional school library